 Every year the National NAIDOC Awards Ceremony is held in a nominated national focus city as a focal point of the National NAIDOC Week.
-The 2018 National NAIDOC Awards Ceremony focus city is Sydney.
+The 2019 National NAIDOC Awards Ceremony focus city is Canberra.

-To view photos from the 2017 National NAIDOC Awards Ceremony held in Cairns visit our Photo Gallery.
+To view photos from the previous National NAIDOC Awards Ceremonies including the 2018 Awards held in Sydney visit our Photo Gallery.